Ladle Stories

 NY Times Article

 Recently there was an article in the NY Times about the homeless situation in San Diego.
-The article involved our Ladle director’s daughter Laine.
+The article involved Laine, the daughter of former Ladle director John Savidge.
 You can view a copy of the article by clicking on the link NY Times Article.
 It should be mentioned that the medical ministry at Ladle grew out of a project that Laine undertook while in Nursing school.

 Stories from Lyssa’s Blog